masc-ucsc/MASC-AI-Synthesized-Cryptoprocessor/AI_generated/README.md

 # Conversations

-The `conversations/` directory contains the contents of our three design phases, with `Zkbk/` and `Zknh/` being the RISC-V crypto extensions implemented, and `Execute/` being the top level wrapper around the extensions' implementation.
+The `conversations/` directory contains the contents of our four design phases, with `Zkbk/`, `Zknh/`, and `Zknd/` being the RISC-V crypto extensions implemented. `Execute/` is the top level wrapper around the extensions' implementation.
 Each one contains the ChatGPT-4 conversation log in Markdown format, with the shared link to the conversation at the beginning, as well as a `utilized_code/` directory.
 This directory contains the source code that was deemed the most valuable from the conversation and was integrated into the design, as well as short unit tests for compliance testing (see below).

 As the design took multiple chat sessions, the three design phases were kept decoupled, to not overflow the AI context window.
 ChatGPT is a tool for source code generation and refinement, which leaves the choice of which code to use up to the engineer.
 This led to the contents of the `top_level/` directory, which contains the utilized source code concatenated in a logical order to produce a valid DSLX file.